When you think of an “Auction” in Asia you may picture a venue where people are buying luxurious paintings, jewelry, or even huge land purchases.

 In one auction in the United States, during our 30-day intensive marketing window where we included all types of marketing channels, we were able to get 14,233 site visits in that month.

 These types of numbers speak for themselves and have continually yielded better use of the marketing budget to attract visitors for both auction and even post-auction sales.
-WAA only partners with developers that understand the entire process and we only earn a commission on the successful sales.
+WAA only partners with developers that understand the entire process and we only earn a commission on successful sales.

 Which Asian countries are most interesting for real estate auctions at the moment and why?